Welcome to The Platinum Board

 KNIGHTS: Fighting for Honor and Glory (27)

-Arizona State, Arkansas, Baylor, BYU, California, Georgia Tech, Kansas State, Kentucky, Louisville, Minnesota, Mississippi, Mississippi State, Missouri, North Carolina, North Carolina State, Northwestern, Oklahoma State, Pittsburgh, South Carolina, Stanford, TCU, Texas Tech, UCLA, Utah, Virginia Tech, West Virginia, Washington
+Arizona State, Arkansas, Baylor, BYU, California, Georgia Tech, Kansas State, Kentucky, Louisville, Minnesota, Mississippi, Mississippi State, Missouri, North Carolina, North Carolina State, Northwestern, Oklahoma State, Pittsburgh, South Carolina, Stanford, TCU, Texas Tech, UCLAbia, Utah, Virginia Tech, West Virginia, Washington

 Who's New: Kentucky, Minnesota, Mississippi State